Top 120+ Free PDF Submission Sites List (2026) — High DA & Dofollow

 4. Higher Engagement & Dwell Time

-PDFs encourage deeper engagement.
-Data from Medium Research shows that readers spend 4.2 minutes on average with PDFs, compared to just 2.1 minutes on blog posts.
+That intent difference alone makes PDF traffic higher quality.
 This increased dwell time signals to Google that your content is valuable, potentially boosting your overall site rankings.

 5. Lead Generation & Conversion Boost